 Just as some individuals do not have health insurance because of the cost, some small companies do not carry proper insurance for the same reason.
 From the small business owner’s perspective, “Insurance is an expense that can be eliminated. . . .
 After all, we haven’t had an accident in years.”

 Check insurance yourself.
-EBSCO Research recommends hiring properly insured companies.
 The only way to determine if the contractor you are planning to hire has insurance is to request that the contractor’s insurance company (or companies) sends directly to you a copy of the insurance certificate.
-The certificate should have your name as the certificate holder, so that if the insurance policy is cancelled before the expiration date, the insurance company will notify you of the cancellation.
+The certificate should have your name as the certificate holder so that if the insurance policy is cancelled before the expiration date, the insurance company will notify you of the cancellation.
 Because some contractors have actually forged such documents, you should never accept a copy of an insurance certificate directly from the contractor.
 A typical insurance certificate lists the types of insurance the contractor has through the company and includes the policy number, effective dates, and policy limits.
 If a section is not completed, the contractor does not have this type of insurance coverage through the certificate-issuing insurance company.

-EBSCO Research only checks the insurance of Best Pick and Honorable Mention companies.
+The companies in Best Pick Reports undergo insurance verification on an annual basis.
 However, since insurance can expire or be cancelled at any time, homeowners should always check such information for themselves.